top of page

 * if you are sensitive to caffeine, it can affect your sleep - though cacao contains far less than coffee - about a tenth of the amount.
 People often find they actually sleep really well and dream vividly after consuming ceremonial cacao.

-The ceremonial-grade cacao licor/paste we share in the medicine ceremony is very different from, and more pure & potent than, the raw cacao powder you might use to make raw chocolate, a superfood tonic or smoothies (although ceremonial grade cacao can also be used for all these things).
-It is far less processed: ceremonial cacao licor is not heat-treated & retains the cacao butter as well as the cacao powder (cacao solids).
-You can read more about what constitutes "ceremonial grade" cacao here.
+The ceremonial-grade cacao licor/paste we share in ceremony is very different from, and more pure & potent than, the raw cacao powder you might use to make raw chocolate, a superfood tonic or smoothies, so although cacao is considered a gentler medicine it's still important to check health and other issues before I take your booking.

 OTHER FAQs